magallegos1996/Django-Tutorial-01/README.md

 $ cd Scripts
 $ activate.bat
 ```
-Now, you have to return to ```Django-Tutorial-01``` folder so you can install all the requirements needed in order to run this project.
+Now, you have to return to ```Django-Tutorial-01``` folder so you can install all the requirements needed to run this project.
 In order to do so, from the ```Django-Tutorial-01``` directory, execute this.
  ```sh
 $ pip install -r requirements.txt
 ```